-LAYOUT RECOMMENDATIONS Parts placement
+LAYOUT RECOMMENDATIONS PARTS PLACEMENT

-The ADC input voltage-to-current resistors and the ADC current set resistor should be placed as close as possible to the 2, 3, and 4 input pins.
+Place the ADC input voltage-to-current resistors and the ADC current set resistor as close as possible to the two, three, and four input pins.

-All 100 nF bypass capacitors, which are recommended for every analog, digital, and PLL power/ground pair, should be placed as close as possible to the ADAU1701.
-The 3.3 V and 1.8 V signals on the board should also each be bypassed with a single bulk capacitor (10 μ F to 47 μ F).
+All 100 nF bypass capacitors, which are recommended for every analog, digital, and PLL power/ground pair, should be placed as close as possible to the ADAU1702.
+Bypass each of the 3.3 V and 1.8 V signals on the board with a single bulk capacitor (10 μF to 47 μF).

-All traces in the crystal oscillator circuit (Figure 14) should be kept as short as possible to minimize stray capacitance.
-In addition, avoid long board traces connected to any of these components because such traces may affect crystal startup and operation.
+To minimize stray capacitance, keep all traces in the crystal oscillator circuit (Figure 14) as short as possible.
+In addition, avoid long board traces connected to any of these components because such traces can affect crystal startup and operation.